jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 To avoid this behaviour set the property `autoSaveLayouts` to **false** in [Layout Options](https://api.adaptabletools.com/interfaces/_src_adaptableoptions_layoutoptions_.layoutoptions.html#autosavelayouts).
 When this happens, a Save button will be visible in the Layout toolbar.

+You can override the LayoutOptions property in each Layout by setting the `AutoSave` property.

 ### Auto-Sizing Layout Columns
 AdapTable enables layout columns to be auto-sized by default - popular with users where horizontal space is at a premium.